 All pets in the home should be treated at the same time, even if they are not showing symptoms.

 Ear mites do not survive for long on humans so do not cause long term infections in people.
-Rarely, however, they will transiently hang out on humans, and may cause a short-lived but very itchy rash.
+Very rarely, however, ear mites may transiently hang out on humans - on arms or extremities - and produce a transient rash.